twhui/MS-Net/README.md

 # Installation and Running
 You need to install <a href="https://github.com/BVLC/caffe">caffe</a> and remeber to complie matcaffe.
 You can put the folder <code>MSNet-release</code> in <code>caffe/examples</code>.
 Finally, you need to get into the the directory of <code>examples/MSNet-release</code>, and run <code>MSNet.m</code>. </li>

+# Training data
+Please refer to <a href="https://github.com/twhui/MSG-Net">MSG-Net</a>.

 # License and Citation
 All code is provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
-When using the code in your research work, please cite the following paper:
+When using the code and/or training data in your research work, please cite the following paper:

 "T.-W. Hui, C. C. Loy and X. Tang, Depth Map Super-Resolution by Deep Multi-Scale Guidance, pp. 353–369, ECCV16".